Requirements to get married in Mexico

-Also known as Civil Wedding, this is the only Ceremony that will be recognized as legal once you return to your home country.
+Also known as Civil Ceremony, this is the only one that will be recognized as legal once you return to your home country.
 Being an official event, it is conducted in Spanish by a Judge and translated to English by a Wedding Coordinator.

 All Civil Marriages that take place under Mexican laws are completely legal in Mexico.
 Foreigners marrying in Mexico must legalize their marriage in their country of birth/residence.
 This is usually done by registering their marriage certificate at their local City Hall.